 “Also people living around coastal areas must move out of the flood-prone areas as soon as they are advised.

-“Members of the public should desist from throwing their wastes on water paths,” he said.
+“Members of the public should desist from throwing their waste on water paths,” he said.

 He further said town planners have roles to play in mitigating flooding in the country.

-Speaking on the effects of the flooding on the Nigerian economy in relation to agriculture, security and the environment sub-sectors, Adepeju stated that food shortages would arise from washed away farmlands and produce
+Speaking on the effects of the flooding on the Nigerian economy in relation to the agriculture, security, and environment subsectors, Adepeju stated that food shortages would arise from washed-away farmlands and produce.

-“Loss of harvested crops and invariably income of the displaced farmers and traders are being experienced, which would lead to overstretched facilities at IDP Camps, and may lead to health issues or security will be compromised
+“Loss of harvested crops and invariably income of the displaced farmers and traders are being experienced, which would lead to overstretched facilities at IDP camps and may lead to health issues or security being compromised.

-Ehinola aligned his views with that of Austin Avuru, who said dredging the River Benue to Lokoja and the River Niger from Baro in Niger State to the Atlantic Ocean, to a minimum draught of 10 feet will transform both rivers to the same economic value as the Nile is to Egypt.
+Ehinola aligned his views with those of Austin Avuru, who said dredging the River Benue to Lokoja and the River Niger from Baro in Niger State to the Atlantic Ocean, to a minimum draught of 10 feet, will transform both rivers to the same economic value as the Nile is to Egypt.

 According to him, most importantly, these rivers and their tributaries would constitute the critical drainage channels to ensure that adjoining towns and villages remain safe while reaping the benefits of the fertile banks of these rivers.